-The Wreck Bay people remain closely tied to their culture – they have vast experience in cultural interpretation and delight in guiding visitors around the botanic gardens and park, sharing stories of their ancestors and their way of life.
+The Wreck Bay people remain closely tied to their culture.
+They have vast experience in cultural interpretation and are delighted to guide visitors around the botanic gardens and park, sharing stories of their ancestors and way of life.

 Murrays Beach at Booderee National Park

+Booderee is a Koori-owned place.
 Koori people are born of the land and have lived off the land forever.
+Booderee is the home and spirit of the Wreck Bay people and holds much evidence of the traditional owners’ ancestry.

 Living off the land